-13.57 Prerequisites For Payment
+13.7 Prerequisites for Payment

-- A. Prompt Notification The employee shall promptly notify his/hertheir immediate supervisor, by telephone or otherwise, on his/hertheir first day off due to illness and each day thereafter unless advised otherwise by the immediate supervisor or unless physically impossible to do so.
-If an employee is on a special work schedule, particularly where a relief replacement is necessary if he/she isthey are absent, he/shethe employee shall notify his/hertheir immediate supervisor as far as possible in advance of his/hertheir scheduled time to report for work. - B. Notification While on Paid Vacation or Compensatory Time Off If an employee is injured or is taken ill while on paid vacation or compensatory time off, he/she the employee shall notify his/hertheir department on the first day of disability that they will be using paid sick leave.
-However, if it is physically impossible to give the required notice on the first day, notice shall be provided as soon as possible and shall be accompanied by an acceptable showing of reasons for the delay.
-A doctor's statement or other acceptable proof of illness or disability, while on vacation or compensatory time off, must be presented regardless of the number of days involved. - C. Filing Application Unless there are extenuating circumstances, the employee shall submit the required application for sick leave pay within sixteen (16) working hours after his/hertheir return to duty.
-However, if

-- he/shethe employee is absent because of illness or injury for more than eighty (80) working hours, he/shethey shall then file an application for an indefinite period of time Family Medical Leave.
+- A. Prompt Notification The employee shall promptly notify their immediate supervisor, by telephone or otherwise, on their first day off due to illness and each day thereafter unless advised otherwise by the immediate supervisor or unless physically impossible to do so.
+If an employee is on a special work schedule, particularly where a relief replacement is necessary if they are absent, the employee shall notify their immediate supervisor as far as possible in advance of their scheduled time to report for work. - B. Notification While on Paid Vacation or Compensatory Time Off If an employee is injured or is taken ill while on paid vacation or compensatory time off, the employee shall notify their department on the first day of disability that they will be using paid sick leave.
+A doctor's statement or other acceptable proof of illness or disability, while on vacation or compensatory time off, must be presented. - C. Filing Application Unless there are extenuating circumstances, the employee shall submit the required application for sick leave pay within sixteen (16) working hours after their return to duty.
+However, if the employee is absent because of illness or injury for more than eighty (80) working hours, they shall then file an application for Family Medical Leave.
 Each supervisor shall obtain the necessary forms provided by the Seattle Human Resources department and make them available to the employee. - D. Claims to be in Fifteen Minute Increments Sick leave shall be claimed in fifteen (15) minute to the nearest eight (8) minutes.
 Separate portions of an absence interrupted by a return to work shall be claimed on separate application forms. - E. Limitations of Claims All sick leave claims shall be limited to the actual amount of time lost due to illness or disability.
-The total amount of sick leave claimed in any pay period by an employee shall not exceed the employee's sick leave accumulation as shown on the payroll for the pay period immediately preceding his/hertheir illness or disability.
-It is the responsibility of his/hertheir department to verify that sick leave accounts have not been overdrawn, and if a claim exceeds the number of hours an employee has to his/hertheir credit, the department shall correct his/hertheir application. - F. Rate of Pay for Sick Leave Used An employee who uses paid sick leave shall be compensated at the straight-time rate of pay he or she would have earned had he or she worked as scheduled as required by SMC Chapter 14.16, and other applicable laws, such as RCW 49.46.210. with the exception of overtime (see Article 16).
+The total amount of sick leave claimed in any pay period by an employee shall not exceed the employee's sick leave accumulation as shown on the payroll for the pay period immediately preceding their illness or disability.
+It is the responsibility of their department to verify that sick leave accounts have not been overdrawn, and if a claim exceeds the number of hours an employee has to their credit, the department shall correct their application.

+- F. Rate of Pay for Sick Leave Used An employee who uses paid sick leave shall be compensated at the straight-time rate of pay as required by SMC Chapter 14.16, and other applicable laws, such as RCW 49.46.210.
 For example, an employee who misses a scheduled night shift associated with a graveyard premium pay would receive the premium for those hours missed due to sick leave.
 For employees who use paid sick leave hours that would have been overtime if worked, the City will apply requirements of SMC 14.16 and applicable laws such as RCW 49.46.210.
-See also Articles 10 and 13 for sick leave use and rate of pay for out-of-class assignments and standby duties. - G. Rate of Pay for Sick Leave Used to Cover Missed Overtime An employee may use paid leave for scheduled mandatory overtime shifts missed due to eligible sick leave reasons.
-Payment for the missed shifts shall be at the straight-time rate of pay the employee would have earned had he or she worked.
-An employee may not use paid sick leave for missed voluntary overtime shifts, which is scheduled work that the employee elected or agreed to add to his or her schedule. - HG.
-Any sick leave taken in lieu of working a scheduled out-of-class assignment must be paid at the same rate as the out-of-class assignment.
+See also Articles 10 and 13 for sick leave use and rate of pay for out-of-class assignments and standby duties. - G. Any sick leave taken in lieu of working a scheduled out-of-class assignment must be paid at the same rate as the out-of-class assignment.
 Such paid sick leave shall count towards salary step placement for the out-of-class assignment or in the event of a regular appointment to the out-of-class title within 12 months of the out-of-class assignment.

-13.68 Industrial Injury or Illness
+13.8 Industrial Injury or Illness